TrueMaverick/Data_Engineer_IBM/README.md

 and timestamp are streamed to Kafka.
 In the second part, the job is to create a data pipe line that collects the streaming data and loads it into a database.

-Files:
+#### Files

-ETL_Airflow.py - To define airflow DAGs
+- ETL_Airflow.py - To define airflow DAGs
-streaming_data_reader.py - To create a streaming data pipeline using kafka toll_traffic_generator.py - To create a streaming data generator simulating data being sent from toll plazas
+- streaming_data_reader.py - To create a streaming data pipeline using kafka
+- toll_traffic_generator.py - To create a streaming data generator simulating data being sent from toll plazas